aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 This simplifies a lot of the issues with approach #1.
 This will make it much easier to add and extend the system such as adding ApiGatewayV2, web sockets.
 The feature would only need to be added once instead of duplicated effort.

 Cons:
 This will require more work in order to restructure the application such that the template is processed once after it processed to CloudFormation.
 This could also produce bugs with issues if the SAM to CloudFormation transformation isn't correct in local testing.
 However, this may not matter as much since there is a direct translation of SAM resources to CloudFormation Resources and only a single point where the bug needs to be fixed.
 Some other issues are the possible imperfections of the SAM to CloudFormation conversion.
-In the past, some version of the transformation caused incompatible changes with the sam-cli.
+In the past, some version of the transformation caused incompatible changes with the SAM CLI.
 If the conversion fails, it could cause users that are currently running their code locally to break.

 ### *Approach #3*: Abstraction